Skip to main content

 1) Reconstruct Market Boundaries

 Examine how the market is currently performing and competing, then create a strategy that is drastically different from the rest of the players.
-The book details 6 paths you can take to identify blue ocean opportunities and reconstruct your market boundaries (read more from our complete summary).
+The book details 6 paths you can take to identify blue ocean opportunities and reconstruct your market boundaries.
+You can read more from our full summary.

 2) Reach Beyond Existing Demand